 “FREDDY!
 AIDAN!
 GET BACK HERE!”
-Dom was besides herself, her pear green eyes alight, two red patches blooming in her cheeks as she screamed hoarsely after them.
-But it was no use, she was ignored.
+Dom was besides herself with fury, her pear green eyes alight, two red patches blooming in her cheeks as she screamed hoarsely after them.
+But it was no use; she was ignored.

-Immediately, she turned back to us, gaze desperate, frantic, imploring Evelyn and I to take action.
+Immediately, she turned back to us, gaze desperate and frantic and imploring Evelyn and I to take action.
 I opened my mouth, knowing I had to say something but not sure what.
 All I could think about was Potter on that balcony.

 What on earth was he doing up there?
 He was outnumbered!
 Backed into the corner!
 He was so stupid to get himself in that kind of situation!
 Stupid, stupid, stupid bloody prick!
 He was going to get hurt!
 My chest clenched tightly at the thought.
 And my brother and Freddy were going to follow him...

 And what was I going to do?
 Watch as it all unfolded in front of me?

 I turned towards Evelyn.
 She didn’t look afraid or worried.
 Her eyebrows were cocked in their normal bitchtastic way, her mouth pulled into a scowl that said, ‘This is nothing more than a mild annoyance and general waste of my time.’
 For some reason, it was almost comforting to see her like this.
 It was nice to know that, no matter what was going on, Evelyn Stanford would always lack a soul.